 This type of habitat protection is exactly what must happen for honey bees foraging grounds BEFORE it becomes worse than it already is.
 I honestly have no idea how to act upon something of this magnitude.
 Where does one go to appeal to someone to do something legally?

 Until I figure it out here’s the best and easiest solution that you and I can do right now.
 As mentioned earlier, we can plant our very own pollinator gardens.
-We control what grows, where it grows, how much of it we cultivate, and even how it is managed.
+This means that we are in control.
 And by this I mean a NO-SPRAY area.

-My property in the North Central Georgia mountains is covered in wildflowers most of the year but winter.
-I have not planted anything at all and it’s already a pollinator sanctuary.
-But even so, I fully intend on planting a wider variety of native plants.
-And I hope that you can do the same thing.
+I hope that you can do the same thing.
 You may not have acres and acres of land.
-But do you have a small area where you could grow something in a raised bed?
+Do you have a small area where you could grow something in a raised bed?
 Even window boxes would be something.

-If you do, when you do plan your pollinator garden, I have the best place you can order seeds from.
+When you do plan your pollinator garden, I have the best place you can order seeds from.
 Go online and lookup Prairie Moon Nursery.
 They have over 700 native varieties to choose from.
-I just got their catalog in the mail last week.
-I have been staring at the pictures for hours, reading about each plant and what it’s good for.
-I could go on and on but I must leave it at that for the time being.
-Check them out here.
-I’ll be sharing what I plant later this year.

-The third thing that has to happen to save the honey bees, and certainly not the last, is that we must STOP spraying anything that ends with -cides.
+The third thing that must happen is that we must STOP spraying anything that ends with -cides.
 That goes for pesticides, herbicides, and fungicides.
 There’s probably more that I am unaware of.

-The active ingredient in RoundUp is something called glyphosate.
-Many illnesses have been attributed to this spray.
-If you don’t know much about it then I recommend clicking on one of the linked phrases in this paragraph above.
-In short, it’s no good thing.
+The active ingredient in RoundUp is something called glyphosate and many illnesses are attributed to this spray.
+If you don’t know much about Roundup then I recommend clicking on one of the linked phrases above.
 Even worse, it’s deadly to honey bees.

-Sprays are never needed.
-However, the reason many agricultural outfits use sprays is because their growing strategy is centered around monocultures.
-Monocultures are large areas planted with only one type of food.
-As a result, all it takes is for one single pest or parasite to move in and have the feast of its life.
-Hence the perceived need for sprays.
+Monocultures are crops of only one type of plant and as a result, all it takes is for one single pest or parasite to move in and have the feast of its life.
 Permaculture has the solution to this and uses natural means to keep pests at manageable levels.

 You may or may not have noticed that I have linked a few words to literature on Amazon.
 I want to take a moment here at the end to refer you to a few more.
-These are books specifically aimed at plants for attracting pollinators.
-Please check them out and find one that suits you.
+Here are some books about how to support pollinators.
+Each lead to Amazon.com.

 With this one, Attracting Native Pollinators: The Xerces Society Guide, Protecting North America’s Bees and Butterflies, you learn the focus on protecting the bees and the butterflies.
-Just another great book to add to your bookshelf, as long as it doesn’t stay there.
+Here is another great book to add to your bookshelf as long as it doesn’t stay there.

 Until next time remember,